kalman-takacs-epam/playwright-test-automation-exercises/README.md

 - [ ] Pre-commit Hooks: Husky blocks commits that fail ESLint or Prettier.
 - [ ] Pipeline: GitHub Actions runs tests in parallel (sharding enabled) and uploads Allure Reports as artifacts.
 - [ ] Traceability: Failed tests in CI generate a Playwright Trace for review.
+- [ ] (Optional) Allure Report is published to GitHub Pages automatically from the pipeline.